-Citations are a way of giving credit when material in your work came from another source.
-It also gives your readers the information necessary to find that source again-- an important roadmap to your research process.
-Whenever you use sources such as books, journals, media, or websites in your research, you must give credit to the original creator by citing the source.
+Citations are a way of giving credit when material and thoughts in your work came from another source.
+It also gives your readers the information necessary to find that source again-- an important roadmap to your research and learning process.
+Whenever you use sources such as books, journals, media, or websites in your research, give credit to the original creator by citing the source.

 Annotations for each citation are written in paragraph form and can vary in length.
 A simple summary may only be several sentences, and an extensive analysis may be several paragraphs.
 Generally, the annotations have two parts: